robinjatin/assessment-project/README.md

 Problem Statement:

 Tourism without proper guideline can put the life of tourist in danger.
 So, a guide is required for guiding tourist during their journey.
 Internet and GPS solve this problem by providing free applications that provide all required information to tourist.
-Technology and software used in the tourism industry of Kingdom of Saudi Arabia are playing a vital role in the tourism and hospitality industry of India.
+Technology and software used in the tourism industry of India are playing a vital role in the tourism and hospitality industry of India.

 Features: